emiliocramer/micro-ai-application-switcher/README.md

     npm install
     ```

-3. **Run the Local Server**
+3. **Run the Web App Server**

     ```bash
-    node index.js
+    npm start
     ```

+   This will start the web app on `http://localhost:3000/`.

 ## Usage

+1. Ensure both the Mac App and Web App servers are running.
-1. Connect your keyboard to your computer.
+2. Connect your keyboard to your computer.
-2. Open a browser and navigate to `http://localhost:3000/`.
+3. Open a browser and navigate to `http://localhost:3000/`.
-3. Click on `Check if keyboard is connected` to confirm your keyboard model.
+4. Click on `Check if keyboard is connected` to confirm your keyboard model.
-4. Configure your desired keymaps and settings using the provided UI.
+5. Configure your desired keymaps and settings using the provided UI.
+6. The keymaps will dynamically adjust based on the active application you're using.
-5. Enjoy a dynamic keyboard experience tailored to your active applications!
+7. Enjoy a dynamic keyboard experience tailored to your active applications!

 ## License